develCuy/community-hub/src/docs/guides/wallet-dev.md

 This guide is intended for wallet developers who want to give their users the ability to send transactions on the Rollux network.
 Rollux generally behaves like any other EVM-based chain with the exception of minor discrepancies related to [transaction fees](#transaction-fees).
-These fee discrepancies are an inherent result of the fact that Rollux is a Layer 2 blockchain network that must publish transaction data to Syscoin.
+These fee discrepancies are an inherent result of the fact that Rollux is a Layer 2 blockchain network that must publish transaction data to a Layer 1, in our case Syscoin.

 ## Connecting to Rollux

 Rollux shares the [Ethereum JSON-RPC API](https://eth.wiki/json-rpc/API) with only [a few minor differences](../developers/build/json-rpc.md).
-You'll find all of the important information about each Optimism network on [our Networks page](../useful-tools/networks.md).
+You'll find all of the important information about each Rollux network on [our Networks page](../useful-tools/networks.md).
 You can choose to connect to Rollux via our rate-limited public endpoints, [private endpoints from infrastructure providers](../useful-tools/networks.md), or [by running your own node](../developers/build/run-a-node/).
 Because of throughput limits, we recommend using private node providers or running your own node for production applications.